-- Temperature: Varies depending on pool
+- Temperature: Varies depending on the pool

 The Travertine hot springs are located about two miles from Bridgeport, California.
 This is about an hour north of Mammoth Lakes and about an hour north of Yosemite National Park if you leave from Tioga Road.

 Most of the drive to Travertine will follow a well maintained highway, but the last mile on Jack Sawyer Road will be along an unpaved road.
 This does not require a high clearance vehicle but you may experience some potholes.

 For the sake of this guide, we are going to assume you are coming from nearby Mammoth Lakes or Bridgeport, California for these driving directions.

 - After about 0.2 miles, the road will interest with Travertine Rd.
-Look for a wooden sign saying ‘Travertine Hot Springs’ and take the left to continue along Jack Sawyer Rd.
+Look for a wooden sign saying Travertine Hot Springs and take the left to continue along Jack Sawyer Rd.